 If you book your Disney travel with Instant Impressions, you will get a free lanyard and exclusive pins for all vacation packages that include children.
 This is a great way to introduce pin trading to your kids.

 Disney is different than any other vacation you’ll ever take.
-Arriving at the park with a “we’ll just go with the flow” plan is not going to get you the most bang for your buck.
-You will still have a great time but taking some time in advance to explore the Disney blog and to get other traveler’s perspectives will pay huge dividends.
+Arriving at the park with a “we’ll just go with the flow” plan is not going to get you the most bang for your buck and although you'll still have a lovely time, you are not going to get the most enjoyment and the most value if you don't plan things in advance.

 Planning a Disney trip should definitely involve lists and notes because there is literally just so much to see and do.
 Research and planning aren’t going to remove the magic from your experience.
 Don’t arrive clueless.
 There are so many resources out there and so many people who want to give you their Disney tips.
 This is definitely fun research and it will get you even more excited about your trip, if that's possible.